Dean and Prof of Political Science Gina Sapiro will receive the...

 Areas of Specialization: American politics, Public law, Political institutions, Policy learning and decision making

 David Glick joined the department and Boston University in 2011.
 He received his Ph.D. in the Department of Politics at Princeton University and was previously a visiting fellow at the Rockefeller Center for Public Policy at Dartmouth College.
 His research and teaching interests in American Politics include political institutions, especially law and courts, federalism, decision making, and public policy.
 His work draws on a mix of archival evidence, personal interviews, formal theory, statistical analysis, surveys, and laboratory experiments.
-He has previously published in the Journal of Politics, the Quarterly Journal of Political Science, and the Journal of Law, Economics, and Organization, and he has papers forthcoming in the American Journal of Political Science and American Politics Research.
-His recent work investigates relationships between public opinion, the Supreme Court, and healthcare and between conspiracy theories and trust in government.
+He has previously published in the Journal of Politics, the Quarterly Journal of Political Science, the Journal of Law, Economics, and Organization, Political Behavior, and American Politics Research.
+He has papers forthcoming in the American Journal of Political Science, the Journal of Theoretical Politics, and Public Opinion Quarterly.
+His recent work investigates relationships between public opinion, the Supreme Court, and healthcare and a variety of topics in urban politics and policy.